 When Radio Mexico opened in 2012, there weren’t many good Mexican restaurants in Melbourne.
 The right ingredients weren’t particularly available and most of us were still being weaned off Tex-Mex.

-Since then many more restaurants and produce suppliers have joined the fray, but Radio Mexico’s fresh, carefully prepared fare has lost none of its initial appeal.
+Since then many more restaurants and produce suppliers have joined the fray, but Radio Mexico’s fresh, carefully prepared fare remains a benchmark.
 It helps that owner Adele Arkell has always aimed high.
 Radio Mexico uses an organic version of El Cielo’s regular nixtamalised white-corn tortillas.
 They cost more, but Arkell reckons they’re worth it.
 Ditto for the Herradura Plata tequila that goes into every Margarita (which are two-for-one on Mondays), with a dash of cold-pressed citrus juice.

 You can taste this commitment to quality everywhere.
 In the totopos (corn chips) with house-made salsas.
 In the three-cheese nachos with roasted pumpkin and chipotle roasted pepitas.
 And certainly in the all-important tacos, which include barbequed pork belly and pineapple; beer-battered fish; and guajillo-chilli tofu with hibiscus mole.